ydumburs/opentok-android-basic-kotlin/README.md

 How to Launch the App
 ======================
 Open the project folder in Android Studio.
-Set a session credentials in the config file and run the app.
+Set your session credentials in the config file and run the app.
 For more details, please visit [Basic-Video-Chat-Java](https://github.com/opentok/opentok-android-sdk-samples/tree/main/Basic-Video-Chat-Java)

 App Screenshots
 ======================
 <img width="366" alt="Screenshot 2024-08-20 at 3 37 13 PM" src="https://github.com/user-attachments/assets/24b06b2c-f032-46e3-b00d-8e4efa9a2f9e">

-Added Code and Layout Details
+Added Changes Details
 ======================
 ## **Connect button functionality**
-The requestPermissions method, which was originally called in the onCreate method, has been commented out.
+The `requestPermissions` method, which was originally called in the onCreate method, has been commented out.
 Instead, it is now called within the connect function.
-This change ensures that permissions are requested when the user clicks the "Connect" button, rather than during the activity's creation.
+This change ensures that permissions are requested when the user clicks the `Connect` button, rather than during the activity's creation.
 ```
 // in MainActivity.java
     override fun onCreate(savedInstanceState: Bundle?) {